Sugar should be avoided if you’re trying to optimize your hormones, like HGH and Testosterone

 Congratulations!
 Dramatically reducing or even eliminating sugar consumption is a gigantic step in the right direction on the road to good health.
 When most people arrive at the awareness of sugar’s harmful effects, they resolve to stop adding sugar to cereal or drinks, avoid processed carbohydrates and high glycemic foods, eat more natural, whole foods, and cease to be fooled by “fat-free’ labels.
 So far, so good.

-Making the commitment to reduce your sugar consumption is only the first step.
+Committing to reducing your sugar consumption is only the first step.

 The actions mentioned above are the second phase.